 Audrey Sayles is an artist and co-owner of the mural company Some Girls and a Mural.
 Along with her cousins, Audrey is on a mission to “Paint the Plains” to tell the story of rural Colorado.

 Growing up in a small town never held her back from following her dreams.
 After going to college on a basketball scholarship, she left for Virginia where Audrey pursued a degree in teaching.
-She traveled abroad, loved the East Coast, but her heart always drew her back home to Colorado where she teaches K-12 P.E. and recently completed her masters in education.
-Her chosen profession has allowed her to devote herself to her art, her lifelong passion.
+She traveled abroad, loved the East Coast, but her heart always drew her back home to Colorado where she taught K-12 P.E., and social studies, while completing her masters in education.
+After teams years though she is now able to completely devote herself to Some Girls and is a full time artist.

 Outside of education and painting, Audrey loves working on her home, golfing, and photography.
 You can also find her harvesting for her dad and spending time with her family, especially her grandparents and nieces and nephews.
 She can be reached on Facebook and through email@example.com